Materials-Consortia/OPTIMADE/optimade.rst

 Here, :val:`MAJOR` is the major version number, :val:`MINOR` is the minor version number and :val:`PATCH` is the patch version number of the standard implemented by the provider.
 For all major versions supported by the provider, the :val:`/vMAJOR` URL MUST serve the **latest** minor/patch version implemented by the provider.

-    **For implementers**: Clients are recommended to discover the highest commonly supported version by the client and the API implementation by trying versioned base URL in order of priority, e.g., if major version 2 and lower are supported by the client, it would try: :query-url:`/v2`, :query-url:`/v1`, and then :query-url:`/v0`.
+    **For implementers**: Clients are recommended to discover the highest commonly supported version by the client and the API implementation by trying versioned base URLs in order of priority, e.g., if major version 2 and lower are supported by the client, it would try: :query-url:`/v2`, :query-url:`/v1`, and then :query-url:`/v0`.

 Examples of valid versioned base URLs: